Best Things to do on the Costa Almeria Spain

 It is home to many ex-pats that gather in the square on a Saturday afternoon to meet friends and listen to some live music.
 The beach is a bit of a hike from the centre of the village but this is a lovely friendly village to just hang out in and meet lots of people.

 From Palomares travelling further east, you will arrive at Villaricos.
 Villaricos is situated in a unique position on the mouth of the Rio Almanzora and the coast.
 Villaricos is another fishing community but it has several unspoilt beaches to swim from.
 The countryside around Villaricos is stunning with the entire coastline sheltered by the dramatic Sierra Almagrera Mountain.

-There is a lovely seafront promenade, which is surrounded by restaurants, cafes and bars where you can people watch for hours.
-There is also a small population of ex-pats here who love the peace and quiet of the area.
+There is a lovely seafront promenade, which is surrounded by restaurants, cafes and bars where you can people-watch for hours.
+There is also a small population of ex-pats here who love the peace of the area.

 From festivals like Dream Beach (the best electronic music on the planet apparently) at Vera Playa which takes place every August on the beach to Moors and Christians Ferias that are held all around the area, the Costa de Almeria area is rife with celebrations.

 During the summer months, many of the small villages and towns host Cine de Verano or movies on the beach.
 You can also take part in Noche de San Juan, which is celebrated on the shortest night of the year with bonfires and picnics on the beach.
 A curious tradition along the Costa de Almeria is the El Entierro de la Sardinia or the burial of the sardine, which brings to a close the carnival season.

 Cuisine, Culture and Movies on the Costa de Almeria